-Integrating Acunetix with Github
+Integrating Acunetix with GitHub for issue tracking

-Integrating Acunetix with Github is a 4-step process:
+Integrating Acunetix with GitHub is a 4-step process:

-- Prepare a Personal Access Token in Github for communication with Acunetix
+- Prepare a Personal Access Token in GitHub for communication with Acunetix

 - Configuring Acunetix for Integration